-RESPONSE: The proposed development will provide a mix of single detached, semi-detached, onstreet townhouses and cluster townhouse development consisting of traditional and stacked units.
-Maximum building height for this type of dwelling is 3 storeys and the net density of this development is 37 units per net hectare which is compatible with adjacent densities.
+RESPONSE: The proposed development will provide a mix of single detached, semi-detached, onstreet townhouses and cluster townhouse development.
+Maximum building height for this type of dwelling is 3 storeys and the net density of this development is 41 units per net hectare and 63 persons per hectare which is compatible with adjacent densities.